MikeDigitize/JSFundamentals/README.md

 ### The Prototype property

-When a function is declared, the function object that's created as a result implicilty inherits a <code>prototype</code> property - an empty object.
-It is this property that instances of a function inherit from.
+When a function is declared, the function object that's created as a result implicilty inherits a <code>prototype</code> property.
+This property initially is just an empty object but any properties that are subsequently attached to it will be inherited when the function is used as a constructor.
 The below example demonstrates how:

 ```javascript
 function A(){}